sharduul/chalk/_posts/2017-10-26-how-secure-socket-layer-works.md

 ### Summary:
 Above article was a primer on SSL certificates in simple language.
 It is basically a secret code shared between browser and web server for their secret communication.

+If you want to learn how to secure your JavaScript applications- [click here](http://ngninja.com/posts/secure-coding-javascript).